 To 8 oz of all natural shampoo, add:

 Herbs can be given to dogs to cleanse and detoxify the body from the inside out.
-By eliminating toxins within the body, the dog's natural fragrance will improve.
+By eliminating toxins within the body, the dog's body odor will improve.
 Here is a simple way to try:

 Combine the above dried herbs and, if they are not completely powdered, grind them in a coffee grinder.
 Add the herbal powder to your dog's food.

 Start off by adding a pinch and gradually increasing to 1/2 teaspooon per 10 pounds of body weight per day.
 Give this to your dog on a "five-day on, two-day off" schedule for up to a month.

 Green foods such as spirulina are rich in chlorophyll, which binds with toxins and removes them from the body.